mandvisinghmks/hangman-game-/README.md

-# hangman game using python
+# hangman game using python and grammer
 import random
 # library that we use in order to choose
 # on random words from a list of words